 Back at March Air Force Base, the civil rights movement was playing out in full, as black power flew in the face of the “old guard”.
 There were problems aplenty and the upper brass wanted solutions.
 I was one of about two dozen members of our squadron placed on a race relations board.
-Meeting once or twice a week, we were supposed to be working on a long-range plan to establish procedures on handling racially sensitive issues.
+Meeting once or twice a week, we were supposedly working on a long-range plan to establish procedures on handling racially sensitive issues.
 In reality we spent most of our time settling petty squabbles between two hostile groups.
 It was frustrating and soon became tedious.

 Some of the white members of our race relations board were invited to the Stump Gang festivities.
 I was one of those invited, and visited the Stump Gang more than a few times, before I moved off base in the summer of 1971.
 And I thoroughly enjoyed my time with the Stumpers, there was always plenty to drink, great music, stimulating discussion and some damn fine barbecue.

 I didn’t always agree with the opinions of the more radicalized members of the group, especially the ones who advocated violence, but I empathized with many of their issues.
-The radical members were kept somewhat in check by the “leaders” of the Stump Gang, who earned their positions through experience, achievement and personality.
+The radical members were held somewhat in check by the “leaders” of the Stump Gang, who earned their positions through experience, achievement and personality.

 Three or four seasoned NCO’s were those unofficial leaders of the Stump Gang, and of that group, Staff Sergeant H. Slaughter topped the list.
 A quiet, thoughtful individual, Slaughter also had charisma.
 He had done his time in Vietnam, and the other senior men in the gang looked up to him.
 Like me, Slaughter was just marking time until his discharge, and like me, the Air Force seemed to spend an inordinate amount of effort getting him to re-enlist.
 Apparently, they enjoyed the challenge.
 (They were unsuccessful in both cases)